 These homemade solar lanterns can be used indoors or outdoors.
 So, in addition to being great nightlights, they can be used to light walkways, fences and gardens.

-These are also great for power outages as long as you keep them charged up!
-Just make sure they get direct sunlight every day.
-A sunny window is a great place to keep them.
+They’re also great for power outages as long as you keep them charged by making sure they get direct sunlight every day.
+A sunny window is a great place to keep them for this reason.